Cloudxtreme/DDPS-demo/README.md

     $ cd [This git repo]
     $ vagrant up

+Do not start the machine from VirtualBox.
+Always start the VM using `vagrant up`.

 ### If you want to start over with a fresh version of the VM (a new provisioning)